Hacktoberfest

 and less overhead for maintainers.

-Feel free to ask question regarding points that are not clear, but
+Feel free to ask question regarding points which are not clear, but

 please **ensure your questions are specific**.